mindylindsey/art-of-agility/docs/getting-started/roles.md

 # Team Roles

-As described in the previous section, an Agile scrum team is a self-organizing, cross-functional group of people working together to achieve a goal.
+As described in the previous section, a Scrum team is a self-organizing, cross-functional group of people working together to achieve a goal.
 The team includes members in the following roles:

 *	Product Owner: The person who maintains the list of desired product changes, including new features, enhancements, and bug fixes.